tyjvazum/arb/docs/src/guides/inscriptions.md

 You can see pending transactions with:

 ```
-ord wallet transactions
+arb wallet transactions
 ```

-Once the transaction confirms, you should be able to see the transactions outputs with `ord wallet outputs`.
+Once the transaction confirms, you should be able to see the transactions outputs with `arb wallet outputs`.

 Creating Inscription Content
 ----------------------------

-Sats can be inscribed with any kind of content, but the `ord` wallet only supports content types that can be displayed by the `ord` block explorer.
+Sats can be inscribed with any kind of content, but the `arb` wallet only supports content types that can be displayed by the `arb` block explorer.

 Additionally, inscriptions are included in transactions, so the larger the content, the higher the fee that the inscription transaction must pay.